US Drug Test Centers Research Articles

 As 2020 ended, the U.S. jobless rate stood at 6.7%[1], which in normal times wouldn't be anything to celebrate.
 However, considering that it peaked at nearly 15% in April 2020 after deep pandemic-related job losses, the end of the year was cause for celebration for more reasons than one.

 However, without expansion of testing for the virus, millions of jobs could be at risk.
-The good news is that vaccine access is expanding, and the majority of workers (about 58%) say they're willing to undergo COVID-19 testing provided by their employers [2].
+The good news is that vaccine access is expanding, and the US has led the way in terms of the number of tests purchased [2].
 Considering the sheer number of jobs we're talking about, the data suggests that companies would be wise to invest in gold standard PCR testing at-home/work.

 As COVID-19 wreaks havoc on businesses, the cost of not implementing workplace testing will far exceed the cost to test.
 With new variants popping up, it is possible that COVID-19 will be here longer than we would like, and it is critical for businesses to test in order to maximize their productivity in the short and long term.